joshuakarasik/physical-therapy-gpt/README.md

 # Custom GPT Chatbot for a Physical Therapist

-This project was created to gain hands-on experience with OpenAI's APIs while building a practical, custom chatbot for a Physical Therapist.
-My brother-in-law, a Doctor of Physical Therapy, needed a tool to quickly access answers to common questions during his work.
-To address this need, I developed this custom GPT chatbot.
+This project was created to gain hands-on experience with OpenAI's APIs while building a practical and custom chatbot for a Physical Therapist.
+My brother-in-law, who is a Doctor of Physical Therapy, needed a tool to quickly access answers to common questions during his work.
+To address this need, I developed this custom GPT chatbot for him.

 ## Technologies Used
 - **Frontend Framework:** React.js (powered by Vite)